Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles

-We have developed a Monte-Carlo simulation to study BDM propagation inside the Earth.
+We have developed a Monte Carlo simulation to study the BDP propagation inside the Earth.
 The flow chart of the simulation is shown in Fig.\,\ref{simulation}, and a more detailed description can be found in Appendix \ref{sec_simulation}.
-We start with BDM particles of mass $m_\chi$ and velocity $\vec v^{\ 0}_\chi$, evenly distributed on the plane perpendicular to $\vec v^{\ 0}_\chi$.
+We start with BDPs of mass $m_\chi$ and velocity $\vec v^{\ 0}_\chi$, evenly distributed on the plane perpendicular to $\vec v^{\ 0}_\chi$.
 The main structure of the simulation is the iteration of scattering (${\rm i}$ and ${\rm f}$ denote the initial and final state for each step, respectively).
 In each iteration, we first calculate the mean free path $l_{\mathrm{fp}}^{\mathrm{ion}}(x_{\rm i}, v_{\rm i}, m_\chi)$ using Eq.\,(\ref{mfp}).
-Next, we use the exponential distribution $e^{-l/l_{\mathrm{fp}}^{\mathrm{ion}}} /l_{\mathrm{fp}}^{\mathrm{ion}}$ to sample $l$, which denotes the propagation distance for the BDM particle in this step of the iteration.
-The final position of the BDM particle, $\vec{x}_{\rm f}$ , can thus be easily calculated from $\vec{x}_{\rm i}$, $\vec{v}_{\rm i}$ and $l$.
+Next, we use the exponential distribution $e^{-l/l_{\mathrm{fp}}^{\mathrm{ion}}} /l_{\mathrm{fp}}^{\mathrm{ion}}$ to sample $l$, which denotes the propagation distance for the BDP in this step of the iteration.
+The final position of the BDP, $\vec{x}_{\rm f}$ , can thus be easily calculated from $\vec{x}_{\rm i}$, $\vec{v}_{\rm i}$ and $l$.
 Then, we sample the recoil energy $E_R$ and the momentum transfer $q$ whose probability distribution is proportional to $q\times K(E_R,q)$ according to the differential cross section in Eq.\,(\ref{DCSI}).
 Meanwhile the azimuthal angle $\beta$ on the transverse plane with respect to the initial velocity is drawn from a flat distribution between $0$ and $2\pi$.
 The values of $E_R$, $q$, and $\beta$ fully determine the momentum transfer vector $\vec{q}$, which is used to calculate the final velocity $\vec{v}_{\rm f}$.
 Lastly, the pair ($\vec{x}_{\rm f}$, $\vec{v}_{\rm f}$) is used as the input for the next iteration as ($\vec{x}_{\rm i}$, $\vec{v}_{\rm i}$).